Want to learn how to read guitar tabs? You’ve come to the right place.

 The bass guitar rarely uses chords, making it easier to pick up.
 However, there are musicians who have taken the bass from ordinary to extraordinary.
 Musical genres like funk, soul and progressive rock often give bassists solo lines.

-In this case the strings are G, D, A, E. The frets are numbered the same, with 1 near the head of the instrument, and the fret numbers getting higher as you move toward the body.
+In this case, the strings are (from highest to lowest) G, D, A, E. The frets are numbered the same, with 1 near the head of the instrument, and the fret numbers getting higher as you move toward the body.
 Zero will represent an open string.

 Lessons on the bass guitar can be beneficial to learn some of the basic techniques.
-Some of the techniques you’ll need to familiarize yourself with are:
+Some of the techniques you’ll learn about when you first pick up the bass are:

 Best Apps for Learning How to Read Guitar Tabs

-- Ultimate Guitar Tabs – Often considered the number one app for guitar tabs, Ultimate Guitar Tabs stands out with its option to go pro.
-The app is easy to navigate, and users have the ability to search for songs, plus there is a community of people who upload and correct songs.
-The app has other interesting features, like tempo control, audio track accompaniment and scrolling playback.
+- Ultimate Guitar Tabs – Often considered the number one app for guitar tabs, Ultimate Guitar Tabs stands out with its option to go “pro.”
+The app is easy to navigate, and users have the ability to search for songs, plus, there is a large community of people who upload and correct songs.
+The app has other interesting features, like tempo control, audio track accompaniment, and scrolling playback.

 - GuitarTab – GuitarTab allows you to search for videos, filter by guitar tablature style, query band and song info and have access to more than 500,000 guitar tabs and chords.
 It’s well-liked among users, and matches up well against the competition for a slightly lower price.